-Many of our groups include a special time of holy sharing.
+Many of our groups include a special time of sacred sharing.
 For many of us, this is the time that binds us as a community of love.
 As our groups increase in size, we need to be especially sensitive to each other.
-Here are some guidelines for effective sharing.
+Here are some guidelines for sacred sharing and holy listening:

-- Embrace the silence.
+- Offer attentive presence when someone is sharing and during moments of silence.
+Embrace the silence.
 Use the times of silence to experience our connection.
 These times are precious.

-- Honor the silence.
-When somebody has finished speaking, allow a time of silence so that people can focus on what was said.
-A good rule of thump is to allow at least ten seconds of silence after a speaker has finished before you start speaking.
+- When somebody has finished speaking, allow a time of silence so that people can absorb what was shared.
+A good rule of thumb is to allow at least three breaths of silence after a speaker has finished before you start speaking.

-When you first start meditating with us, you might just observe for a few sessions.
-This will give you time to see how the group dynamics work and better understand the role of attentive listening in the time we call holy sharing.
+- When you first start meditating with us, you might just observe for a few sessions.
+This will give you time to see how the group dynamics work and better understand the role of attentive listening in the time we call sacred sharing.

-Don’t take this as carved in stone.
-These are guidelines.
+- These are guidelines, not rigid rules.
 Think about them and consider how you can incorporate them into your time of sharing.
 Be gentle with yourself if you think you have violated these guidelines.
 Be gentle with others whom you think have violated these guidelines.
 Meditation Chapel is a laboratory of love and we are all learning how to do this together.

 The photo is by GPE/Stephan Bachenhelmer and made available through Creative Commons and Flickr.
 Some rights may be reserved.